Is your legacy infrastructure protected against unplanned downtime?

 Stromasys is a global leader in transforming legacy infrastructure.
 For more than two decades, it has offered emulations and virtualization solutions for migrating legacy applications.

+The Charon Emulation solution uses the lift-and-shift migration approach that eliminates risky rewrites without disrupting operations.
 With Stromasys Charon Solution, businesses will improve their operation performance and cut down on additional maintenance costs while elevating their security infrastructure and scalability.
 This will also help reduce excessive energy consumption.
-It acts as a bridge between modern technology and a legacy.
+It acts as a bridge between modern technology and legacy investments.

 OpenVMS on x86 systems represents a bridge between legacy reliability and modern innovations.
 For seamless operations, businesses can migrate from legacy hardware to x86 systems and run OpenVMS operating systems without any disruptions.
 This will not only improve performance, scalability, and security but also minimize overall IT expenses.